CirclesUBI/circles-docker/README.md

 # circles-docker

-Infrastructure provisioning for Circles development and production environments.
+Infrastructure provisioning for Circles development.

 ## Setup

 * Make a copy of `.env.example` and rename it to `.env`, edit the file according to your needs.
+The default values should be sufficient if you only need a Circles backend during client development.

 * Edit your `/etc/hosts` file and add the following hostnames (or similar, depending on your `.env` configuration):

     ```
-    127.0.1.1 app.circles.local
     127.0.1.1 api.circles.local
     127.0.1.1 graph.circles.local
     127.0.1.1 relay.circles.local